- Open Access

 Results of the morphometric examination

-Mean tubular density and horizontal and vertical diameter of the hoof wall of claws from culled sows that received the ID and the SD
+The density and the horizontal and vertical diameter of the horn tubules are summarized by wall lesion score and zone, for the sampled sows that received the ID and the SD, in Table 3.

 The density of the tubules was higher (P = 0.002) by 4.97 tubules (95 % CI: 1.85, 8.11) per field, on average, among claws of animals that received the SD compared to those which received the ID in zone A. Higher density of horn tubules in the outer zone has been associated with increased hardness of the hoof horn and less claw lesions [5, 8].
 Tubular density did not differ between claws of the two groups of animals (P = 0.35, 95 % CI: −1.64, 4.62) in zone B, whereas density was smaller (P < 0.001) by 5.74 tubules (95 % CI: −8.87, −2.61) per field, on average, among claws of animals that received the SD compared to those of sows on the ID, in zone C. The presence of horn tubules in the inner zone was described as indicator of laminitis in both pigs and horses , because of the higher activity of this region in tubular production from the epidermal lamellae [42, 43].
 Density of tubules was also smaller in claws with wall lesion score 1 (P = 0.028) and 2 (P < 0.001) compared to claws with wall lesion score 0, by 3.25 (95 % CI: −6.14, −0.35) and 10.78 (95 % CI: −14.79, −6.78) horn tubules, respectively.